Skip to main content

 Every "should I use phosphorus?" debate collapses into a single, cheap fact: what does your soil already have?

-A soil test from your state lab — the UConn Soil Nutrient Analysis Lab runs about $18, with quick turnaround — gives you your exact phosphorus level, pH, and lime needs, plus a fertilizer recommendation calibrated to your actual soil.
+A standard soil test from your state lab — the UConn Soil Nutrient Analysis Lab runs $18, with quick turnaround — gives you your exact phosphorus level, pH, and lime needs, plus a fertilizer recommendation calibrated to your soil.
 For a sod project running into the thousands of dollars, an $18 test that tells you whether to spend on phosphorus at all is the highest-return decision you'll make.

 When is phosphorus actually worth applying?